Kevin J Worthen: Title IX regulations

 In April 2016, Worthen announced the appointment of a BYU advisory committee to investigate how to improve handling alleged sexual assault situations involving students.
 In August, the U.S. Department of Education's Office for Civil Rights investigated the university.
 Based on the BYU committee's recommendations, BYU adopted policies that provided amnesty for honor code investigations for actions taken at or near the time women were sexually assaulted.
 Other changes included having the Title IX Office report directly to the student life vice president, and the physically separating the location of the two offices, relative to one another.
 The Title IX Office will include a full-time director.

 Personal life

 Worthen married Peggy Sealey Worthen in 1978 and they are the parents of three children and live in Provo, Utah.

 In April 2010, Worthen became an area seventy in the LDS Church.
 Worthen served previously in the church as a bishop and as president of the Provo Utah Sharon East Stake from 2007 to 2010.
-He was released as an area seventy in August 2021, but continues in his role as president of BYU.
+He was released as an area seventy in August 2021, but retained his assignment as president of BYU until May 2023.